International Design Companies Created Unique Installations at Sleep, Hotel Design Event in London, exploring “Loyalty: Lessons in Love”

 MKV Design, Photo by Ionnis Andritsopoulos and Beth Crockatt

-In the year 2018, Sleep, hotel design event, will take place on the 20th and 21st November.
+In the year 2018, Sleep, a hotel design event, will take place on the 20th and 21st of November.

 Cover Photo: Hotel Irus by Stonehill & Taylor, Photo by Beth Crockatt